-Everyone loves Halloween.
-It’s the time for putting on costumes, eating candy, and watching scary movies.
+Tomorrow is Friday the 13th, a day for watching scary movies.
 But not all fright flicks are created equal, and some (if not most) may not be appropriate for younger or more sensitive children.
-So we’ve put together a list of our favorite Halloween movies for families and divided them into age-appropriate groups.
+So we’ve put together a list of our favorite scary movies for families and divided them into age-appropriate groups.
 We also included the trailers so you can decide if you agree, or show them to your children to gauge their interest.

 Wallace and Gromit: Curse of the Were-Rabbit

-This absurd slice of claymation has just the right amount of scary and silly for younger children to enjoy the spirit of Halloween.
+This absurd slice of claymation has just the right amount of scary and silly for younger children to enjoy the spirit of Halloween and other frightful days of the year.
 The delightful British duo Wallace and Gromit try to figure out what’s been destroying a town’s vegetable gardens and discover a monster loose in the neighborhood.

 The Nightmare Before Christmas